-During 2014, we established an expanded access program (EAP) to make Firdapse[®] available to any patients diagnosed with LEMS, Congenital Myasthenic Syndromes (CMS) or Downbeat Nystagmus in the United States, who meet the inclusion and exclusion criteria, with Firdapse[®] being provided to patients for free until sometime after NDA approval.
-We are working with various rare disease advocacy organizations to inform physicians and patients as to the availability of the Firdapse[®] EAP.
+During 2014, we established an expanded access program (EAP) to make Firdapse® available to any patients diagnosed with LEMS, CMS, or Downbeat Nystagmus in the United States, who meet the inclusion and exclusion criteria, with Firdapse® being provided to patients for free until sometime after new drug application (NDA) approval, should we receive such approval (of which there can be no assurance).
+We are informing neuromuscular physicians on the availability of the Firdapse® EAP and working with various rare disease advocacy organizations to inform patients and physicians about the program.